alexdreher/accounting/README.md

 You can have a look at the running software with sample data at [http://testbox.lxmedia.net/accounting](http://testbox.lxmedia.net/accounting)

 ## Motivation
 A friend, who works as an accountant, wanted to have a small app to keep track over his private finances.
-All the "accounting"-apps (for private finances) out there had either to much or to less functionality.
+All the "accounting"-apps (for private finances) out there had either too much or too less functionality.
 So we decided to build a new one with only the functionality needed.

 First build was in Java, because the software had to be portable and multi platform (= usable from different computers with different OSs).
 It turned out, that the portable Java DB (Apache Derby) was way to slow to handle the fast "accountant keyboard inputs".